 About

-This is a space where I explore how markets and politics shape our everyday lives.
+This is a space where I explore how markets and politics shape everyday life.

 About Me